panuthept/Parallax-AI/README.md

 # Parallax

-A Python package for parallel inference.
+A light-weight Python package for parallel API calls.

 ## Installation